Converge Faster, Talk Less: Hessian-Informed Federated Zeroth-Order Optimization: A Generalized Scalar-Only Communication in FL Framework

 \subsection{Generalized Scalar-Only Communication in Federated Learning}

-In the work by \citet{li2024achieving}, the inherent dependency on ZO-SGD significantly limits its applicability and constrains the full potential of its dimension-free communication framework.
-One of our key contributions is observing that the crucial element is not the specific choice of ZO-SGD, but rather the fundamental use of scalar representations.
+In the work by \citet{li2024achieving}, the inherent dependency on ZO-SGD limits its applicability and the full potential of its dimension-free communication framework.
+One of our key contributions is observing that the crucial element is not the specific choice of ZO-SGD, but the basic use of scalar representations.
 Specifically, by maintaining records of their respective states with the update constructed by these scalar representations, the server and clients can effectively accommodate a wider range of optimization algorithms within the dimension-free communication paradigm.
-To address this, we present a more generalized formulation that allows for the integration of various optimization techniques.
+Thus, in Algorithm~\ref{alg.cezo-fl1}, we present a more generalized formulation that allows for the integration of various optimization techniques.

-In this framework, communication is structured as follows: clients transmit $\{\Delta x^{(i)}_{r,k}\}_{k=1}^K$ to the server for global aggregation, and the server distributes the aggregated update $\Delta x_{r}$ to clients for model reconstruction.
+In Algorithm~\ref{alg.cezo-fl1}, communication is structured as follows: clients transmit $\{\Delta x^{(i)}_{r,k}\}_{k=1}^K$ to the server for global aggregation, and the server distributes the aggregated update $\Delta x_{r}$ to clients for model reconstruction.
 The dimension-independent property is preserved if both client-side updates $\Delta x^{(i)}_{r,k}$ and the server-side aggregated update $\Delta x_{r}$ can be effectively represented by scalars.
 Note a persistent state may be required to reconstruct $\Delta x_{r}$ with $r_l$ as the last participated round.